MohanR007/Vehicle-Type-Classification/README.md

 - **Model Missing**: Run `python create_model.py` in model folder
 - **Port Issues**: Backend uses 5000, Frontend uses 3000

+## 🌐 Deployment

+This project is ready for deployment on Render, Heroku, or similar platforms.

+**Quick Deploy to Render:**
+1. Push code to GitHub
+2. Connect repository to Render
+3. Deploy backend and frontend as separate services

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions.

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request

+## 📄 License

+MIT License - feel free to use this project for learning and development.

 ---